 We ask for first serial rights on any story we publish.
 This means that the story should not have appeared anywhere else, either in print or online.
 (This includes publication on an author's own website.)
 When we publish a story, we ask for a brief period of exclusivity (usually six months), and the right to keep the story in print.
 We don't ask for website rights, or place any limits on what you can do with your story after the exclusivity period.

-We prefer to see stories that are between 2,000 and about 11,000 words in length; please do not send anything longer or shorter than this.
+We prefer to see stories that are between 2,000 and about 20,000 words in length; please do not send anything longer or shorter than this.
 (Most of the stories we publish are between about 2,000 and 7,000 words.
-Authors of very short stories might want to look at our flash fiction competition, which is run every winter.
+Authors of very short stories might want to look at our flash fiction competition, which is run annually.

-We pay around £20 to £30 for stories we publish, with the amount varying slightly according to length.
-Contributors get two complimentary copies.
-There's also the Writer's Award, a cash prize for the best story in each issue, as judged by the contributors.
+We pay £15 per thousand words for stories we publish. (eg, £75 for a 5,000 word story, etc.) Contributors get two complimentary copies.
+Stories published are also eligible to enter the Writer's Award, a cash prize of £100 for the best story in each volume, as judged by the contributors.

 It's fine to send us more than one story at a time.
 In fact, we prefer to see two.
-Please don't send more than three, though, and please send them through the form separately, and not together in one document.
+Please don't send more than three, though, and please send them through the form one at a time, and not together in one document.

 We do understand if you want to submit to more than one magazine at a time.
 However, please let us know if a story you've submitted to us has been accepted elsewhere!